phcaguiar/terraform-azure-storageaccount/README.md

-# Terraform Azure Storage Account Queue Module
+# Terraform Azure Storage Account Module

 This module creates an Azure Storage Account, Storage Account to host a Static Website, Storage Container and Storage Share following the best practices defined by the SRE/Cloud team at Stone CO.